-This organization was organized on October 22, 1977.
+This organization was organized on October 22, 1977 and we are celebrating our 40th Anniversary this year!
 The goal of this organization is stated as, "Dedicated to assisting work dog teams throughout the world".
 The objectives are to:

 - Unite and assist all law enforcement agencies in the training and continued improvement of all police work dogs.

 - Establish a working standard for all police work dogs, handlers and trainers, through an accreditation program.

 - Provide educational material through publications, state and national training workshops.

 - Improve the image of the working police dog to the general public.